Christian-Browne/notes/networking/udp.md

 In summary, while UDP is often used for low-latency, loss-tolerant scenarios like video streaming, websockets provide a reliable, bidirectional communication channel suitable for real-time interactive applications.
 The choice between UDP and websockets depends on the specific requirements of the application and the trade-offs between latency, reliability, and communication features.

+## Cons

+UDP (User Datagram Protocol) has a few disadvantages compared to TCP.
+Firstly, UDP does not provide reliability mechanisms such as acknowledgments and retransmissions, which means that packets can be lost, duplicated, or arrive out of order.
+Secondly, UDP does not have built-in congestion control, so in high-traffic situations, UDP packets can congest the network and lead to packet loss or degradation in performance.

+Additionally, UDP does not provide flow control, which means that the receiving end might get overwhelmed with incoming data if it cannot process it quickly enough.
+Lastly, UDP lacks error detection and correction mechanisms, so any errors or corruption in the data will not be automatically detected or corrected.
+As a result, applications using UDP need to implement their own error handling and recovery mechanisms if necessary.

 ## Java Example

 ```java